GiorgosBouh/Machine-Learning-with-Minimal-IMUs/README.md

+#Machine Learning with Minimal IMUs
-# Project 3 Paper Code Package
+#Project 3 Paper Code Package

 This folder is a clean copy of the code that supports the methodology of the paper `project31_user_current_ai_clarified.tex`.